-Job fairs are held both in the fall and spring semesters, as well as, workshops on resume writing, job search, and interviewing skills, and business etiquette dinners.
-Additionally, students may produce professional résumés at the Center.
-Personal assistance in resume and interview preparation is available by appointment.
+Academic-specific job and internship information sessions and Afternoons with Industry events are held both in the fall and spring semesters, as well as, workshops on internships, résumé writing, job search, networking and interviewing skills.
+Personal assistance in résumé and interview preparation is available by appointment.